 Teaching statement

-In my opinion, people are a culmination of their experiences, and each day is a new rendition of themselves.
+In my opinion, people are a culmination of their experiences, and each day, they become a new rendition of themselves.
 My teaching philosophy follows this model.
 I concentrate on nurturing students’ mental and physical needs, employ effective teaching methods, and constantly adapt to the learning environment.

 Quality mentorship

-Navigating the unfamiliar terrain of higher education can be a daunting task filled with confusion, uncertainty, new responsibilities, and unknown expectations.
+Navigating the unfamiliar terrain of higher education can be daunting, filled with confusion, uncertainty, new responsibilities, and unknown expectations.
 These elements confounded me when I first started at Western Michigan University as an undergraduate.
-The entirety of the advice passed down to me could fit on one line: pick a major that will get you a job, attend lectures, and do well on exams.
-I had no actionable advice on how to approach those objectives.
+The advice I received could fit on one line: pick a major that will get you a job, attend lectures, and do well on exams.
+I needed actionable advice on how to approach those objectives.

-It was not until I met Dr.~Brian Young, my undergraduate mentor, did I cease stumbling around in my education.
+Only when I met Dr.Brian Young, my undergraduate mentor, did I cease stumbling around in my education.
 He treated students not as products the university churns out but as growing individuals who need guidance and mentorship.
 For example, during his bioprocess engineering class, he asked me if I was familiar with the Louis Stokes Alliances for Minority Participation (LSAMP) program.
-I was not, but he saw potential in me as a researcher and encouraged me to apply with his help.
+I was not, but he saw my research potential and encouraged me to apply with his help.

 What followed that conversation were two years of mentorship that illuminated the transformative potential of higher education.
-My experience with Dr.~Young put me on a path where I can repay his investment and provide mentorship and guidance for others.
+My experience with Dr.Young put me on a path where I can repay his investment and provide mentorship and guidance for others.
 Students are often unaware of the resources and possibilities available to them.
 They do not have to take every opportunity offered, but I want to ensure they are prepared for the right opportunity when it presents itself.
-Hence, I tailor my mentoring to the unique level of each student and emphasize being welcoming, compassionate, and patient.
+Hence, I tailor my mentoring to each student’s unique level and emphasize welcoming, compassion, and patience.

 Sense of belonging and cultural capital

 These ideas touch on the students’ need to feel a sense of belonging, which is their perceived social support, acceptance, and value to the higher education community.
 I use a two-layer approach to foster a sense of belonging.
 The first layer is broadly building both professional and personal relationships with students.
 This includes hosting office hours in common areas where they feel comfortable, chatting with students before and after class, and directing students to cultural navigators.
-The second layer of my approach involves using different approaches and amounts of assistance based on the individual needs of each student.
+The second layer of my approach involves using different approaches and amounts of assistance based on each student’s individual needs.
 I always pay attention to subtle behavior and work habit changes to identify which students I should reach out to.

 Part of providing individualized resources to students is being aware of their cultural capital, which is the knowledge, skills, and behaviors inherited from their family’s status 2.
-This is important because students that lack significant cultural capital have difficulty succeeding in higher education and require additional resources.
-I first identify common missing cultural capital at the start of each course and provide additional materials to improve academic literacy to the whole class instead of singling out a group of students.
+This is important because students who lack significant cultural capital have difficulty succeeding in higher education and require additional resources.
+I first identify common cultural capital gaps at the start of each course and, instead of singling out a group of students, provide additional materials to improve academic literacy for the whole class.
 Some resources include training for computer literacy and web-based learning management systems, detailed guidelines for writing, and awareness of campus resources.
-I anticipate these approaches will improve the struggling student’s grit and, ultimately, their success. \cite{lam2019examining}
+These approaches will improve the struggling student’s grit and, ultimately, their success 3.

-The discussion above explains why effective teaching is important and fulfilling to me.
-Education is one of the most potent factors for social mobility, \cite{tramonte2010cultural} and I have experienced this firsthand with my grandfather being a Mexican migrant worker in Dimmitt, Texas.
+The discussion above explains why effective teaching is essential and fulfilling to me.
+Education is one of the most potent factors for social mobility [tramonte2010cultural], and I have experienced this firsthand with my grandfather, a Mexican migrant worker in Dimmitt, Texas.
 Students who could benefit the most from higher education tend to have the least resources for success.
 I want to ensure that the opportunities I have afforded are available to those behind me.

 Employing constructivism